 Find out about the different types of visas available to foreigners moving to or coming to Qatar...

 Short-term visas for visitors and business visits are available to many nationalities.
+Visitors' passports need to still be valid for six months in order to apply for a visa.

 - More information from the Ministry of Interior about the administration of visas, and for all online visa application services